dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2383: Mutual aid is essential for creating fairness.
+### T2383: Promotes equality, fairness, and mutual support for a just society.

 |Support|
 |---|